The U.S. Medical Debt Crisis is Incalculable

 As the head of a nonprofit that acquires and abolishes medical debts as a means of providing economic relief to individuals, I am routinely appalled at the financial expectations our system places on patients seeking to have their health care needs met.

-It is beyond unreasonable to have a system that routinely sets patients up to default on payments.
+It is unreasonable to have a system that routinely sets patients up to default on payments.
 Providers across the country have large portfolios of bad debts that they have no expectation of ever recovering.
-Yet the individuals who owe them fret over them and often delay or forego the care they need to avoid additional debt.
+Yet the individuals who owe them worry and often delay or forego the care they need to avoid additional debt.

 That same JAMA study also offers a glimpse of hope for how we can start repairing our health care system.
 For starters, every state must adopt the ACA Medicaid expansion.
 As the study found, medical debt is higher in states that have yet to take advantage of this important federal funding.
 According to their findings, “between 2013 and 2020, the states that expanded Medicaid in 2014 experienced a decline in the mean flow of medical debt that was 34.0 percentage points greater than the states that did not expand Medicaid.”